 In spring most plants put on a spurt of new growth.
-This makes early spring the ideal time to apply fertilisers to most garden plants and also to lawns.
+This makes early spring the ideal time to apply garden fertilisers to most plants and also to lawns.

 Fertilisers can be for general use on a wide range of plants or they may be tailored for particular plant groups such as lawns, roses, citrus, orchids, indoor or native plants.
 General or ‘all-purpose’ fertilisers include composts, manures, blood and bone, or fertilisers labelled as all-purpose.